BROKEN SKY

 There was something unsettling in the way Danny Kou observed people.
 When Pieter Reynard, CEO of Armenau Industries, entered his top-floor Seattle office, Simon was already suffering under that gaze.

 Simon, Pieter’s chief engineer, had once confided that he believed Danny was a Traveller: someone who could predict the future.
 Pieter had warned Simon against such idle speculation.
 After all, he knew Danny’s secret.
-The man was just a Hopper, he could foresee only half a second of his own future.
+The man was just a Hopper, and could foresee only half a second of his own future.

 “They’re upset that their fuel supply was interrupted, obviously.
 But they haven’t made a formal complaint.
 Yet.”